 Holiday Shopping in Toronto: You Can’t Get This Online

-Get bundled up, grab yourself an eggnog latte and hit the shops of Toronto to find the perfect gift for everyone on your list.
+Get bundled up, grab yourself an eggnog latte and hit the shops to find the perfect gift for everyone on your list.
 You won’t get anything like this by sitting at home and clicking “Add to Cart.”

 Window Displays Worthy of Santa Himself